twenzel/HansPeterGit/README.md

 ## Dependencies

-An installed version of git should be accessible via path.
+An installed version of git should be accessible via path or can be defined via the `GitOptions.PathToGit` property.

 ## Install